 The investor does not need to prove intent to come to the United States for only a temporary period, or keep a residence abroad.
 The expression of an unequivocal intent to return when the E status expires is sufficient unless the investor states otherwise.
 Thus one must still be careful as to what is said during the interview process at a U.S. Consulate or if an immigrant petitions has been filed on his or her behalf prior to applying for the E2 visa or change of status.

-If you are considering an E2 Investment Visa, contact our immigration attorneys today!
+If you are considering an E2 Investment Visa, contact us today!
 We have a professional team dedicated to helping individuals with all of their immigration needs, including E2 visa applications.
-Suzanne Vazquez and Maud Poudat are both Board certified by the Florida Bar as experts in Immigration and Nationality Law.
-We are very experienced E2 visa lawyers and have helped many clients over the years.
+Suzanne Vazquez and Maud Poudat are both Board Certified as experts in Immigration and Nationality Law by the Florida Bar and have helped many clients over the years.
+Our legal team includes a Hispanic immigration attorney who also speaks Spanish and French.
 Call our Immigration Law Firm today during office hours at (407) 674-6968 and we will be glad to help you.
-Our office is conveniently located in Orlando, in the heart of Central Florida.
-If you have an emergency after office hours please call us at (407) 925-2554 and we will contact you shortly.
-You may also fill the online form provided in this page or send us an e-mail at info@vpimmigration.com and we will get back to you within 24 hours Monday to Friday.
+Our office is conveniently located in Orlando, in the heart of Central Florida, minutes away from Kissimmee.